 Whether you’re trying to encourage your family to become more active or to spend more time together, these family activities are a great option for all ages.

 While walking may seem a bit mundane at first, there are many ways to tailor it to your family.
 You can go for a challenging hike in a nature preserve.
 In winter, find some snowshoes and wander through the freshly fallen snow.
 Even if your family doesn’t enjoy intense physical activity, simply go for a walk in a scenic location and have a photo scavenger hunt.

-Play with a frisbee in your local park.
+Play with a frisbee in the park.

-Regardless of if you are having a structured game of disk golf, intensely playing Ultimate Frisbee or just tossing your frisbee back and forth, this is an easy type of exercise to incorporate multiple people.
-Playing frisbee games will give you some fresh air, get you to move around a bit, and to work on your hand-eye coordination while having a great time with your loved ones.
+Regardless of if you are having a structured game of disk golf, intensely playing Ultimate Frisbee, or just tossing your frisbee back and forth, this is an easy type of exercise to incorporate multiple people.
+Playing frisbee games will give you some fresh air, get you to move around a bit, and work on your hand-eye coordination while having a great time with your loved ones.

 Just Dance it out.